j4mie/sqlsite/README.md

 VALUES ('media/<path:name>', 'static', 'staticdir')
 ```

-There is no need to populate the `exists_query` column: the handler will automatically return 404 if the file does not exist inside the archive.
+There is no need to populate the `existsquery` column: the handler will automatically return 404 if the file does not exist inside the archive.

 ### `json` handler